DigitalPublishingToolkit/DPT---The-Blogposts/docs/2014-10-21-Style_Guide_for_Hybrid_Publishing.md

 —

-**Language style**
+**Language style**:

 **Document Formatting / Layout:**

+*General*

-*General*- Submissions should be sent preferably in .docx.
+- Submissions should be sent preferably in .docx.

-*We chose this format because of the editing and rewriting that is still going on in this phase.
-Therefore the author is not asked specifically to hand in a markdown file (see also the blog post about corrections (forthcoming)).
-Of course, if the author is apt at working in markdown, this is possible.*
+- Use only one clean and clear font, the same throughout.

+- The whole text should have **Normal** style as default.

-The following points are about the formatting of the Word file:**Normal** style as default.**Heading 1** style, article sections should have **Header 2** and subsections **Header 3** style.*italics* where needed (references, emphasis on single words).
+- The title and author should have **Heading 1** style, article sections should have **Header 2** and subsections **Header 3** style.

-*The URLs will be made clickable in a later stadium so they function correctly in the PDF and EPUB.
-URLs in the footnotes however should be clickable.*
+- Use single spacing between lines.

+- Text should be aligned on the left.

+- Do not use tabs for paragraph breaks at any time but a white space between paragraphs.

+- Add *italics* where needed (references, emphasis on single words).

+- Do not use underlining at any time.

+- URLs in the body text should not be clickable.

+- All headings and subtitles are capitalized.
+Capitalize the first word of the title, the last word of the title, and all nouns, pronouns, verbs, adverbs, adjectives.
+Do not capitalize prepositions or conjunctions unless contain more than 4 letters.
+For example: Social Media Monopolies and Their Alternatives.

+- Italicize (no quotation marks) proper names such as films, books, television series, works of art, etc. Song titles, for example, are placed between single quotation marks, while album titles are italicized.

+- Use the serial comma.

+*Footnotes and referencing*

-*Footnotes and referencing*- All references should be auto-inserted footnotes (in other words, no in text references that use parentheses/brackets).
-For example, *not:* Off the Press discusses the question of digital publishing (Lorusso, 2013). *But*: Off the Press discusses the question of digital publishing.
-All references should also be collected into a Reference list at the end of the article.
-Please do not use an automated reference list, or disable the macro after you finish making it this way.[…]
+- All references should be auto-inserted footnotes (in other words, no in text references that use parentheses/brackets).
+For example, *not:*
+Off the Press discusses the question of digital publishing (Lorusso, 2013). *But*: Off the Press discusses the question of digital publishing.

-*QuotationsBlockquotes will be marked with \> in markdown and should be highly visible in the original document, so the conversion can be checked easily*[…]
+- All references should also be collected into a Reference list at the end of the article.

+- Always put a period at the end of a footnote, even if it just a URL (make sure the URL still works).

+- Footnote numbers comes after comma/period; this is also the case if the comma/period follows a quotation mark.
+I.e.: ‘an alternative network’.

+- URLs in footnotes should be clickable.

+- In the footnotes and in the reference list full URLs should be clickable but not stylized as links (no color or underlining).

+- Make sure all references that appear in footnotes also appear in the reference list at the end of the text.

+- Dates in footnotes should be 19 November 2010 (not November 19, 2010).

+- For specific formatting of footnotes and reference list, see further on in this style guide.

+*Quotations*

+- For quotations longer than four lines use blockquote.
+Don’t use quotation marks around a block quote.
+When needed, use double quotations marks inside a block quote.

+- Commas and full stops should be placed after the quotation mark, if they’re not part of the quotation.

+- All quotations should use single quotation marks except in instances of a quote inside a quote (in such cases use double quotation marks inside single quotation marks).

+- If ellipsis are used in a quotation because the article’s author has removed or altered text, for example for the sentence to read grammatically correctly, be sure to put square brackets […] or [has] around the ellipsis to indicate this notation is made by the author.

+**Images:**

-**Images:**- Authors must have copyright to the images, or permission to use them.
+- Authors must have copyright to the images, or permission to use them.

-**Word Choice:**Does not apply

-**Footnote and End
-References:**Does not apply
+- Images can be in full colour or black and white (note that the print edition will be black and white).

+- Images should be included in the text file at the right position as 72 dpi jpeg and, at the same time, sent separately as 300 dpi tiff (suitable for for print).

+- Files must be properly named and numbered in the following format:
+\<Author\_image1.tiff\> / \<Author\_image1.jpg\>

+- Include captions below the images.
+Start with ‘Fig. 1.’ etc. Do not put image and caption in a table, but write the caption as a normal sentence under the picture.